Frequently Asked Questions PhD in Rehabilitation Sciences

 Q: Is a personal interview required?

-A: Yes, an interview with the Program Director or the Associate Director is required as a final part of your application.
-You will be contacted by the program office to schedule an interview after the initial review of your application materials.
+A: The program may request a personal interview as part of the final application process.
+If this is the case you will be contacted by the program office to schedule an interview after the initial review of your application materials.

 Q: What are the typical GRE scores and GPA of successful applicants?